wrodie/ha_behringer_mixer/README_EXAMPLE.md

 ## Installation

+ACS installation (recommended)
+Install HACS.
+That way you get updates automatically.
+Add this Github repository as custom repository in HACS settings. search and install "Versatile Thermostat" in HACS and click install.
+Restart Home Assistant,
+Then you can add an Versatile Thermostat integration in the integration page.
+You add as many Versatile Thermostat that you need (typically one per heater that should be managed)

+Manual installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
 1. In the `custom_components` directory (folder) create a new folder called `integration_blueprint`.